akeight/pixel-pets/README.md

 Submitted by: **Allyson Keightley**

-This web app: **iPixel Pets is a character creation web app built with React and Supabase, designed to demonstrate dynamic form handling, real-time database integration, and RESTful CRUD operations in a clean and scalable frontend architecture.
+This web app: **Pixel Pets is a character creation web app built with React and Supabase, designed to demonstrate dynamic form handling, real-time database integration, and RESTful CRUD operations in a clean and scalable frontend architecture.
 Users can create, customize, and manage their own pixel characters.**

 Time spent: **10** hours spent in total